Three Valuation Methods for Appraising Marine and Offshore Assets

 Supporting the Appraisal Process

 Marine and offshore appraisals require an in-depth understanding of the technical and commercial aspects of the asset and the markets in which it operates.
 ABS Group's appraisers are registered Accredited Senior Appraisers with the American Society of Appraisers (ASA) and proficient in the application of USPAP as promoted by the Appraisal Institute.
-Leveraging an experienced network of marine engineers, naval architects, marine surveyors and industry technical experts, ABS Group can help support the appraisal process and deliver appraisal reports that are compliant with USPAP standards.
+Leveraging an experienced network of marine engineers, naval architects, marine surveyors, maritime cybersecurity experts, and industry technical experts, ABS Group can help support the appraisal process and deliver appraisal reports that are compliant with USPAP standards.